ydy4/Custom_Wordlist/README.md

 ### Create rich text file
 we start with some OSINT to gather commun words used by the client such as : company name, company's services, ... then save this in a file.txt
 ### Tamper with the wordlist
-start thempering with it (add **2020 - 2021 - 2022** at the end) .
+start tampering with it (add **2020 - 2021 - 2022** at the end) .
 ```bash
 for i in $(cat words.txt);do echo $i; echo ${i}2020; echo ${i}2021; echo ${i}2022;done > words2.txt
 ```
-Now use hashcat rules to temper further
+Now use hashcat rules to tamper further
 ```bash
 hashcat --force words2.txt -r /usr/share/hashcat/rules/best64.rule -r /usr/share/hashcat/rules/toggles5.rule --stdout > wordlistfinal.txt
 ```